actonlang/acton/docs/tutorial/example-2.md

 seen overloading in previous examples: we have used + to denote addition both of `int`s and `float`s, quite different operations at the machine level.
-Many languages overload artihmetic operator symbols in ad hoc ways.
+Many languages overload arithmetic operator symbols in ad hoc ways.
 What we look for is a general method to introduce new overloadings.